Virtaset/Front/README.md

 ## Roadmap
 - [x] Make a frontpage for the app where the user can view current electricity prices
-- [ ] Add the history tab
-- [ ] Search functionality in history tab
-- [ ] Add a tab where the user can compare electricity prices
+- [x] Make a frontpage for the app where the user can view tomorrows electricity prices
 - [x] A calculator to determine if using stock exchange electricity would be more profitable than if using fixed price contract
+- [x] Shows todays highest, lowest and average price
+- [x] Shows tomorrows highest, lowest and average price